alchemydc/btcrecover/.ai/memory-bank/progress.md

   - Attempted fix for advanced options visibility (explicit boolean), reverted to original logic after issue persisted.

 ## What's Left to Build
 - Integrate GUI functionality into `passrecover.py`, modeled on `seedrecover.py`'s direct use of Tkinter and its interaction with `btcrseed.py`'s GUI helper functions (e.g., `show_mnemonic_gui`, `tk_root`).
-This includes adding a progress bar, responsive cancellation, and other UI elements for a better user experience. `passrecover.py` will need to manage its own Tkinter components as `btcrpass.py` does not provide them.
+(Currently Paused/Deprioritized in favor of enhancing `btcrseed.py`.)
+- Enhance `btcrseed.py` to support wildcard expansion for its `--passphrase-list` input.
+This involves understanding how `btcrpass.py`'s PasswordGenerator handles wildcards for tokenlists and adapting/extending that logic for passphrases within the `btcrseed.py` framework.
 - Add explainers/help for how token lists and wildcards work with btcrecover (wildcard cheatsheet hyperlink now present in UI).
 - Add progress bar to GUI.
 - Add advanced settings/view to allow user to stop cracking and continue where they left off, potentially on multiple machines.